English to Speakers of Other Languages Endorsement

 The program began with the creation of guiding principles for working with ESOL students developed by a team of faculty and staff at UW Bothell.
 With these principles in mind, the program curriculum was designed to prepare both pre-service and current teachers to enhance their work with ESOL students in their classrooms or to become an ESOL specialist.

-*The endorsement is connected to existing programming.
+This endorsement is connected to degree programs.
 A non-matriculated, ELL endorsement-only option is not currently available.

-Candidates will be in their ESOL classroom placement approximately 2-3* days a week for a total of 10 weeks (not including district spring break week) beginning the second week of the university quarter, continuing through the last week of the university quarter.
+- Candidates will be in their ESOL classroom placement approximately 2-3* days a week for a total of 10 weeks (not including district spring break week) during the UW quarter.

-*Number and days of the week may be altered-determined by their assigned cooperating teacher schedule.
-Current teachers will work closely with the placement coordinator to arrange a schedule to meet this requirement.
+- *Number and days of the week may be determined by a candidate’s assigned mentor teacher schedule.
+Mentor teachers will work closely with the placement coordinator to arrange a schedule to meet this requirement.

 Content Test Requirement